BitBagCommerce/SyliusCmsPlugin/doc/use_case_blocks.md

 1. Please access the administrator panel of the Sylius e-commerce system.
 2. Navigate to the CMS section or the designated area for managing blocks.
 3. Locate the option to create a new block and click on it.
-4. Fill in the required fields in the block creation form, such as the code and content of the block.
+4. Fill in the required fields in the block creation form, such as the code and name.
 5. Save the block after filling in the necessary details and selecting any desired associations.
 6. Repeat the process to add additional blocks, as needed.
 7. After refreshing the store page, the newly implemented changes should now be visible.